Working around the world to close the loop in the water cycle and enable the efficient use of precious water resources

 Conceptual drawing of a desalination plant to be constructed in Oman

-Developing water recycling systems by tapping the public sector's experience and expertise
+Developing water recycling systems by way of public and private partnerships

 In Japan, water supply and sewerage is usually undertaken by local governments, which boast world-class skills and technologies for operating, managing, and maintaining water and wastewater treatment plants and water and sewer pipes, achieving low water leakage rates, and reusing treated wastewater, among others.
 Sumitomo Corporation is seeking to help provide greater access to safe and sanitary water in countries facing water shortages by offering an integrated solution that combines the know-how of Japanese local government outfits with the technologies of the private sector and our own integrated capabilities as a Sogo Shosha (trading company) together into a single package.
 To this end, we have already taken the first step by launching a project in Malaysia in cooperation with the Tokyo Metropolitan Government (TMG).